 AI receptionists can actually make compliance easier through automation.

-Modern AI phone systems like NextPhone can deliver consistent notifications at the start of every call: "You've reached [Business Name].
+Modern AI phone systems like NextPhone's AI virtual receptionist can deliver consistent notifications at the start of every call: "You've reached [Business Name].
 This is an AI assistant, and this call may be recorded for quality assurance purposes."
+These systems also handle call recording and transcription automatically, creating a complete compliance trail.

 No human error.
 No forgotten scripts.
 No variation in notification delivery.